🧪 Data Preparation & Updated Input Reference¶

 - Assemble events into Python lists and save them with

 numpy.savez(orsavez_compressed).
-Each key listed above becomes an array inside the archive. - Invoke the converter:
+Each key listed above becomes an array inside the archive. - Invoke the converter using the new dataloader-friendly CLI.
+Point to your event-info YAML via

 python preprocessing/preprocess.py \